 c.
 Amendments to contracts are subject to the identification and availability of sufficient funds in appropriate accounts within City Council approved budgets including authorized amendments.

 d.
-Deputy City Managers may authorize amendments when:
+Deputy City Managers or delegates may authorize amendments, as per 8.5 c, when:

 i. the total amended value of the contract (original contract plus amendment) is within the approval limit as noted in Schedule “A”; or

 e.
-City Council must authorize contract amendments when:
+City Council must authorize contract amendments, as per 8.5 a, when:

 i. the total amended value of the contract will be greater than the administrative (Deputy City Manager) approval threshold; or